jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/8qDuDpD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go back to VM1 and Wire Shark.
+Go back to VM1 and Wireshark.
 You will now notice that the request is being timed out.
 That is because we set the security to deny ICMP requests.
 In the next section ww will enable ICMP to see the effect it has with VM1's pinging.
 </p>
 <br />